Spectrum of equivariant cohomology as a fixed point scheme: Extensions: Singular varieties and total zero schemes

-\begin{remark} The assumption on surjectivity on cohomology of $Y$ is necessary in the proposition above.
+\begin{remark} The assumption on the surjectivity on the cohomology of $Y$ is necessary in Proposition~\ref{sing}.
 Consider the following.
-Let $\SL_2$ act on $\PP^3$ as in Example \ref{exslpn}.
+Let $\SL_2$ act on $\PP^3$ as in Example~\ref{exslpn}.
 It comes from a representation $\Sym^3 V$, where $V$ is the fundamental representation of $\SL_2$.
 It has two extreme (highest and lowest) weights and two ``middle'' weights.
-The point $o$ of $\PP^3$ which represents the highest weight space is fixed by the Borel subgroup of upper triangular matrices and hence one sees that its orbit is isomorphic to the full flag variety $\SL_2/\Bs_2\cong \PP^1$.
-However, if we consider a point $p\in \PP^3$ representing a non-highest weight space, its stabiliser is a torus, i.e. $\Stab_{\SL_2}(p)\cong\Ts$.
+The point $o$ of $\PP^3$ which represents the highest-weight space is fixed by the Borel subgroup of upper-triangular matrices, and hence one sees that its orbit is isomorphic to the full flag variety $\SL_2/\Bs_2\cong \PP^1$.
+However, if we consider a point $p\in \PP^3$ representing a non--highest-weight space, its stabiliser is a torus; \textit{i.e.}~$\Stab_{\SL_2}(p)\cong\Ts$.
 Hence its $\SL_2$-orbit is not closed.
 We denote its closure by $Y:=\overline{\SL_2\cdot p}$.
 We claim that $Y$ is not smooth.
-We can see this directly, by noticing that it is the projectivised variety of polynomials $a_0 x^3 + a_1 x^2y + a_2 xy^2 + y^3$ with at least two roots (vanishing lines) equal, and writing down the discriminant equation.
+We can see this directly, by noticing that it is the projectivised variety of polynomials $a_0 x^3 + a_1 x^2y + a_2 xy^2 + y^3$ with at least two equal roots (vanishing lines), and writing down the discriminant equation.
 We can also see this using our results.
-If $Y$ were smooth, by Corollary \ref{surj}, the map $H^*(\PP^3)\to H^*(Y)$ would be surjective, but both varieties admit an action of $\Ts$, with the same set of fixed points, therefore the map would have to be an isomorphism.
-It is impossible for dimensional reasons ($H^6(Y) = 0$).
+If $Y$ were smooth, by Corollary~\ref{surj} the map $H^*(\PP^3)\to H^*(Y)$ would be surjective, but both varieties admit an action of $\Ts$, with the same set of fixed points; therefore, the map would have to be an isomorphism.
+This is impossible for dimensional reasons ($H^6(Y) = 0$).

 Moreover, not only is $Y$ singular, but in any case the map $H^*(\PP^3)\to H^*(Y)$ cannot be surjective.
-This would mean that Proposition \ref{sing} applies.
+This would mean that Proposition~\ref{sing} applies.
 However, as all the $\Ts$-fixed points are already in $Y$, one sees immediately that $\ZZ$ is already in $Y$.
 Then again, we would have $H^*(Y) = H^*(\PP^3)$, which is impossible for the same reason as above.
 Thus $H^*(\PP^3)\to H^*(Y)$ is not surjective, and moreover $H^*(\PP^3)$ is not generated by Chern classes of $\Bs_2$-equivariant bundles.
-This shows that the assumption is necessary in the proposition. \end{remark}
+This shows that the assumption is necessary in Proposition~\ref{sing}. \end{remark}